-The Synchrotron Studies of Materials group is advancing the frontier of materials science through creative use of the nation’s X-ray facilities, including the premier hard X-ray synchrotron, the Advanced Photon Source (APS) at Argonne.
-The team develops novel X-ray experimental techniques that take advantage of the unique capabilities of the latest X-ray sources, and applies those techniques to obtain a fundamental understanding of key topics essential for the efficient development of new materials.
-The work reveals underlying equilibrium excitations, reactions, and dynamics that control the properties and evolution of materials for energy.
-Our current focus is developing coherent X-ray scattering techniques to study materials dynamics, in particular by using X-ray photon correlation spectroscopy and coherent diffraction imaging to resolve nanoscale features of functional materials during operation.
-These coherent x-ray methods are providing revolutionary capabilities which will become widely available for materials research with the completion of the Advanced Photon Source Upgrade in the near future.
+The Synchrotron Studies of Materials group is advancing the frontier of materials science through creative use of the X-ray facilities in the nation and around the world, including the premier hard X-ray synchrotron, the Advanced Photon Source (APS) at Argonne.
+Recent advances in X-ray facilities promise dramatic improvements in photon coherence and ultra-fast pulse timing structures.
+The team focuses on developing novel X-ray methods that take advantage of these unique capabilities and applying these methods to obtain a fundamental understanding of key topics essential for the efficient development of new materials.
+Our work reveals the role of spatial heterogeneities and temporal dynamics that control the properties and evolution of materials for energy.
+One of our current focuses is developing coherent diffraction imaging to resolve nanoscale features of functional and quantum materials under different conditions.
+We are also pushing faster X-ray photon correlation spectroscopy for capturing dynamics of materials during operation and implementing time-resolved X-ray studies to understand the energy dissipation pathway immediately after ultrafast excitations.
+These X-ray methods are providing revolutionary capabilities that impact materials research, especially with the facility upgrades of the Advanced Photon Source and the Linac Coherent Light Source (LCLS-II) in the near future.

-The Synchrotron Studies of Materials group focuses on the development and use of cutting-edge synchrotron X-ray techniques to advance the discovery and characterization of new materials.
+The Synchrotron Studies of Materials group focuses on the development and use of cutting-edge X-ray methods at synchrotrons and X-ray free electron lasers to understand heterogeneity, dynamics, and properties of critical materials.